CrowdStrike/image-scan-example/README.md

 11. Paste your forked repo URL into the `Repository URL`
 12. Select your credentials for github
 13. Select 'Save'
-14. Use the 'Build Now' option to build the pipeline
+14. Use the `Build Now` option to build the pipeline

 ## Azure Devops Pipeline